antodima/Fis4Knime/README.md

 # FisPro2Knime

 # Description
-The sources folder contains the sources of a Knime Plug-in and implements a FisPro routine.
+The sources folder contains the sources of the Knime Plug-ins and each of these implements a FisPro routine.
 The jar folder contains the Knime Plug-ins jar files.

 # Prerequisites